 Refer to your Pregnancy and Childbirth book (the Purple Book) for additional information on pregnancy profiles.
 You will receive this book at your first 08 appointment, if not please see the hyperlink on the 08 Home page tor an online copy.

 Active Duty Information — Army

-With this pregnancy, you will be facing estreordinary changes in jency e your life.
-Unlike your civilian counterparts, you also have to manage the Impact that your pregnancy and military life will have on each other.
-The following information is provided to help you, tfie active duty expectant mother/soldier, rriake key decisions end chart the best course for your pregnancy.
+With this pregnancy, you will be facing extraordinary changes in your life.
+Unlike your civilian counterparts, you also have to manage the impact that your pregnancy and military life will have on each other.
+The following information is provided to help you, the active duty expectant mother/soldier, make key decisions end chart the best course for your pregnancy.

-Upon confirmation of your pregnancy (by examination or a lab test), your PCM will enter an electronic physical proflie that Is effective for the I wi e ervices duration of the pregnancy.
-Activities that are acceptable during pregrlency are specifically noted In the profile arid Include: specific stretching, aerobic conditioning at own pace, lifting up to 15 Ibs, wearing a helmet, arid carrying a rifle.
+Upon confirmation of your pregnancy (by examination or a lab test), your PCM will enter an electronic physical profile that Is effective for the duration of the pregnancy.
+Activities that are acceptable during pregnancy include: specific stretching, aerobic conditioning at own pace, lifting up to 15 Ibs., wearing a helmet, and carrying a rifle.

 Although you are exempt from your regular physical training (PT) and testing during your pregnancy, it is mandatory for all pregnant and post partum soldiers to participate in Pregnancy Physical Training (PPT) and Postpartum Physical Training (PPT).
 If you have concerns regarding training and pregnancy, please contact your OB provider.